Jordi-Ab/SciCompAndC-/Coursework2/Q3/ReadMe.txt

 .VecsAndMats.cpp -> functions necessary for working with vectors.
 .VecsAndMats.hpp -> Its corresponding header file.

+.myPlotter.py -> My plotter python script.
+	Just modified one line of the original plotter.py, so the errors file is read as having one column.

 # Notes on .cpp and .hpp files:

 .cpp files: contain the actual code of the functions.